SyedDanialImtiaz/my-FYP-2025/README.md

 - [✅] reattach the frames to get original video
 - [✅] find open source face recognition algorithm
 - [✅] research on watermarking algo
-- [❌] fix audio missing after stitching
+- [❌] fix missing audio after reattaching video
-- [❌] put the watermark on faces
+- [✅] put the watermark on faces
 - [❌] decrease face detection inaccuracy
-- [❌] make own datasets
 - [❌] find open source face swapper/deepfake program
 - [❌] if faces in frames are less than 0.5 sec, ignore the face
 - [❌] make faces index not change for each faces in video
+- [✅] verify the watermark on faces
+- [❌] tests watermarked videos with deepfake/faceswap programs
+- [❌] make the watermark not gray colored
+- [❌] remove face boundary boxes when finished

 ## How to Run Program